Facts About Ian Nepomniachtchi

 Ian has an Elo rating of 2792 in classical chess format.
 This rating is the highest rating of Ian’s chess career in classical format and currently, he is in 4th rank in the world.
 We hope that Ian will reach the 2800 Elo rating in the future.
 Ian has a best Elo rating of 2821 in rapid chess time format.
 He has crossed 2800 in a rapid format.
 In blitz, he has the best rating of 2820 and by seeing these ratings we can surely see how strong Ian is.
 Ian was ranked fourth in both Rapid and Blitz in 2016.
 He is quite active on Twitter and can be seen doing some tweets.

 Ian has won the title of Russian Superfinal (Russian Chess Championship) two times.
 He has won these titles in 2010 and recently in 2020 too.
 He won the Russian Chess Championship with a score of 7.5/11.
 This is such a good score.
 Ian has proved himself throughout the years and also has shown his ability to play beautiful chess.

 Ian Nepomniachtchi won the European Individual Chess Championship in 2010.
 He won two individual titles in the same year.
 This championship is organized by the European chess union and many strong players play in this tournament.
 He was not even 20 years old at that time and it is not at all easy to win such big chess tournaments.

 Style of Playing

-Ian is a aggressive player rather than positional.
-One main thing is sometimes he plays very fast and being ahead of time from the opponent is beneficial most of the times.
+Ian is an aggressive player rather than a positional.
+One main thing is sometimes he plays very fast and being ahead of time from the opponent is beneficial most of the time.
 Ian mostly starts with 1.e4 as white and 1.c4 as black.
 He likes to play Sicilian with an occasional french against 1.e4.